11 essential types of content writing for a successful business

 Blog posts

-A blog post is by far the most common type of web content.
-And for good reason, as consistent blogging is an effective and low-cost way to grow a brand.
+A blog post is by far the most common type of content writing.
+And for good reason.
+Consistent blogging is an effective and low-cost way to grow a brand.

 For the uninitiated, a blog is a section of a brand’s website where they publish articles on topics that their target audience would be interested in.
 Each such article is known as a blog post.